Dieter Roth

-Dieter Roth (April 21, 1930 – June 5, 1998) was a Swiss artist who gained recognition for his diverse body of work, which included artist's books, editioned prints, sculpture, and creations from found materials, including rotting foodstuffs.
+Dieter Roth (April 21, 1930 – June 5, 1998) was a Swiss artist known for his artist's books, editioned prints, sculptures, and works made of found materials, including rotting food stuffs.
 He was also known as Dieter Rot and Diter Rot.

-Born in Hannover, he spent his early years in Germany and Switzerland, developing an interest in art and poetry while living with a family of artists in Zürich during World War II.
-Roth's artistic journey was marked by collaborations and experimentation.
-He co-founded the magazine "Spirale" and associated with the Fluxus movement, all the while maintaining his distinct artistic identity.
-Notably, his artist's books challenged traditional formats, allowing readers to interact with and rearrange pages.
-His work often involved incorporating found materials like newspapers and magazines.

-Throughout his career, Roth pushed artistic boundaries by creating biodegradable artworks that evolved over time due to natural decay.
-His pieces, like "Insel," combined foodstuffs with various materials, showcasing his unique perspective on transformation and impermanence.
-He died in 1998.

 Biography

 Bok, (Book) 1958; Section of an Artist's Book; Coloured cards die-cut to reveal pages underneath.

 Early life

 He was born Karl-Dietrich Roth in Hannover, the first of three sons.
 His mother Vera was German; his father Karl-Ulrich was a Swiss businessman.
 After the beginning of World War II, Roth was to spend each summer in Switzerland at the behest of the Swiss charity Pro Juventute, a group trying to protect Swiss-German children from the worst ravages of the war.
 By 1943 the exile had become permanent, and Roth was sent to live with a family in Zürich.
 This house, the home of the family of Fritz Wyss, was shared with Jewish and communist artists and actors.
 It was here that Roth would be encouraged to start painting and to write poetry.
 He wasn't to be re-united with his family, which was by now utterly destitute, until 1946, when they joined him in Switzerland.

 The family moved to Bern in 1947, where Roth began an apprenticeship in commercial art.
 His clientele includes the local milk association and the cheese union.
 After seeing an exhibition of Paul Klee's work, "a shock that [was to] grow into an obsession", he gradually moved from the style of commercial art he was being instructed in, towards international modernism.